bionmr-spbu-projects/2023-UBQ-NH4-DIFFUSION/README.md

 <div align="justify">

-# nucleosome-trajectory-processing
+# Calculation of diffusion coefficients (Dtr, Drot) from MD trajectories

-This repository contains the scripts and example data for calculation of translational and rotational diffusion coefficients from MD trajectory
+This repository contains the scripts and sample data for calculation of translational and rotational diffusion coefficients from MD trajectory

 ### System requirements